 - Green-leaved peperomia need a lot of light, but must be protected from full sun.

-Termperature-wise, peperomia tolerates heated indoor apartments, but it may happen that its leaves drop off if the air is too dry.
+Termperature-wise, peperomia tolerates heated indoor apartments, but it may happen that its leaves drop off if the air is too dry (solve this problem here).

 Temperatures mustn’t drop below 55 to 57°F (12 to 13°C).